mpunke/MATLABmultiGPUFFT/paper.md

 like `Gadget` [@Springel:2005] – it focuses on the common tasks in galactic
 dynamics research (orbit integration, potential evaluation, coordinate
 transformations) while maintaining both performance through C implementations
-and usability through its Python interface.
+and usability through its matlab interface.

 # Software design